basmaali2124-collab/custom_paint/README.md

-# Custom UI Practice — Fruits & Plants Shop
+# Flutter CustomPainter UI Practice

 A small Flutter project I made just to practice `CustomPainter`.
 Instead of using regular widgets for buttons and shapes, I drew them myself using